 In this guide:

-- An art director resume sample that doesn’t get ignored.
+- An art director resume example that deserves job interviews.

-- Proven methods to structure your art director job description.
+- Proven methods to structure your art director job description in a resume.

 What users say about ResumeLab: